karineee/Adspot/README.md

 Latest update notes:

-Doesn't output .png images.
+Only can output .jpg images.
 To be integrated with function of MainActivity to search by id